Add social media icons to email signatures

 You now need to add the social media icons to your email signature.
 Usually, this will be just below your contact details, but feel free to place them wherever you think is appropriate.

-If you use a WYSISWYG (What You See Is What You Get) HTML editor in Outlook, you can use the Insert picture button to add your social media icon.
+If you use a WYSIWYG (What You See Is What You Get) editor in Outlook, Gmail or G Suite, you can use the Insert picture button to add your social media icon.

 For plain HTML code on Exchange or Office 365, use the <img /> HTML tag, pointing to the web location of the image.
 This will look something like the example below: